Welcome to Herefordshire and Worcestershire Wellbeing and Recovery College.

 - Meaning and Purpose

-What do you mean by wellbeing?
+What do we mean by wellbeing?

 Wellbeing is ‘how we are doing’ as individuals, it is a way to describe how we feel in ourselves about the things that are affecting how we experience life – quality of life, good physical and mental health, and being part of our communities.
 It’s about how external conditions affect our lives and how we function in society.